Skip to content

 Initialize the root page table

 As the second step, we need to find an entry in the root page table and initialize it using the address of the leaf page table.
-To find the entry, read Figure 65 of the CPU manual.
+To find the entry, read Figure 65 of the RISC-V Manual.

 asm("csrw satp, %0" ::"r"(0x80080EF1));